Travel.State.Gov > International Travel > Country Information > Senegal International Travel Information

 Visit the Embassy of Senegal website for the most current visa information.
 Evidence of yellow-fever vaccination is required for entry into Senegal for travelers arriving from yellow-fever endemic countries.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Senegal.

 Visit the U.S. Embassy Dakar website for current messages to U.S. citizens regarding safety and security.

 Terrorism: Senegal has not experienced any recent terrorist attacks.
-Terrorist groups, such as the al-Qa’ida aligned into Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM) are present in West Africa and have specifically targeted westerners in the region.
+Terrorist groups, such as the al-Qa’ida aligned Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM), are present in West Africa and have specifically targeted westerners in the region.
 You should maintain situational awareness while traveling in Senegal.

 Crime: Street crime, including robberies at knife-point and home burglaries, is very common in Senegal, particularly in urban areas.
 Beware of pickpockets, purse-snatchers, and thieves on motorized scooters.
 Robberies occur regularly along the Corniche d’Ouest, an area heavily frequented by tourists and westerners.

 Scams, particulary internet romance scams, are common in Senegal.
 For more information, visit the U.S. Department of State’s Fact Sheet on International Financial Scams.

 Victims of Crime: U.S. citizen victims of sexual assault should first contact the U.S. Embassy and then the local police.